ArDoCo/ReplicationPackage-ICSE25_LiSSA-Toward-Generic-Traceability-Link-Recovery-through-RAG/LiSSA-RATLR-V2/README.md

 ## Installation (Local only; In the Docker container, everything is already set up)
 You can build the project using Maven using `cd lissa && mvn package` .
 The Jar will be created in the target folder in the lissa project (lissa/target/ratlr-*-jar-with-dependencies.jar).

-## Installation
-You can build the project using Maven using `cd lissa && mvn package` .
-The Jar will be created in the target folder in the lissa project (lissa/target/ratlr-*-jar-with-dependencies.jar).

 ## Usage
 1. Select the configuration you want to use for evaluation in `./lissa/configs`, e.g., `./lissa/configs/req2code-significance/SMOS_-102959883_artifact_artifact_reasoning_gpt_gpt-4o-2024-05-13.json`.
 You can also provide a directory containing multiple configurations.
 2. Configure your OpenAI API key and organization in a `.env` file.
 You can use the provided template file as a template [lissa/env-template](./lissa/env-template).
 You can set both to `dummy` if you just want to use the caches.
 (If you are using the docker container, this is already set up.)